 The new Cass County Jail, a 348-bed facility, opened in the fall 2012.
 Designed with a room specifically for programs this greatly expanded opportunities for the ministry.

 In April 2007, Mike Sonju was hired as a full-time chaplain providing a daily spiritual presence for the inmates and staff at the jail.
-Chaplain Mike, along with a team of volunteers provide a wide range of Christian faith-based programs for both men and women inmates to include bible studies, life skills training such as anger management along with knitting and church services.
+Chaplain Mike, along with a team of volunteers provide a wide range of Christian faith-based programs for both men and women inmates to include bible studies, life skills training such as anger management along with church services.

 The opioid drug crisis hit Fargo-Moorhead in the spring of 2016 and law enforcement leadership came to the faith community saying, “we can’t arrest our way out of this, we need your help.”
 The Jail Chaplains team saw church leaders struggle with what how to be helpful.
 A few months later a faith based small group model called Living Free came to their attention.